 - the powers of the board of directors, specifically the possibility to issue or purchase own shares;

 - a description of the composition and running of the board of directors and its committees.
 The 2009 Code adds that this description should include at least:

 - a list of all board members, indicating which are independent;

-- information on any directors who have ceased to meet the requirements for independence;
+- information about any directors who have ceased to meet the requirements for independence;

 - an activity report on board and board committee meetings, indicating the number of board committees;

-- information on meetings and the individual attendance records of directors;
+- information about meetings and the individual attendance records of directors;

 - a list of all members of board committees;